Damn Kids

-Stéphane Deschênes better known by his stage name Damn Kids, is a Canadian electronic music producer and performer based in Toronto, Ontario, Canada.
+Stéphane Deschênes who uses the stage name Damn Kids, is a Canadian electronic music producer and nudist camp operator based in Toronto, Ontario, Canada.
 Damn Kids produces a variety of genres that are mainly categorized under electronica, bass music, and trap.
-Along with original productions, Damn Kids has also remixed artists such as Pleasurekraft, Mark Knight, and Green Velvet.
+Deschênes is a political activist for nudism as a family activity.

+Nudism

+Deschênes is the owner and operator of a family focused nudist camp in Ontario, Canada.
+It has attracted controversy due to allowing in unaccompanied children provided they remain nude.

 Music

 Since early 2012, Deschênes has released several productions through labels such as Provoke, Trouble & Bass, Great Stuff Recordings, Toolroom Records, Eklektisch, and Oh!
 My God It's Techno Music.
-Damn Kids music has also been featured on predominant BBC Radio 1 shows such as Skream & Benga, Diplo & Friends, & In New DJs We Trust.
+Damn Kids' music has been featured on BBC Radio 1 shows such as Skream & Benga, Diplo & Friends, & In New DJs We Trust.

-On May 21, 2012, Deschênes released his 'Yema EP' on Provoke, which created a significant spotlight for the artist, and reached its chart position of #32 on Beatport's Electronica Chart.
-This release also caught the attention of Trouble & Bass label owners AC Slater & Drop The Lime who commissioned him to write an EP for the label, later to be known as 'Govudoh'.
-'Naej' from 'Govudoh' went on to Beatport charting fame, spending 5 weeks in the Beatport Electronica Chart at a peek position of #52.
+On May 21, 2012, Deschênes released his 'Yema EP' on Provoke, and reached its chart position of #32 on Beatport's Electronica Chart.
+Following this release, Trouble & Bass label owners AC Slater and Drop The Lime commissioned Deschênes to write an EP for the label, later to be known as 'Govudoh'.
+'Naej' from 'Govudoh' charted on the Beatport Electronica Chart for five weeks, peaking at #52.

 December 17, 2012 saw the release of Deschênes 2 track single entitled 'Kavoda', which sat in the Beatport Electronica Chart for nine weeks with a peek position of #29.